-The seven specialty CiPs describe the tasks or activities which are essential to the practice of medical microbiology.
+The seven specialty CiPs describe the tasks or activities that are essential to the practice of medical virology.
 These CiPs have been mapped to the nine GPC domains to reflect the professional generic capabilities required to undertake these tasks.

-Table 3: Specialty CiPs for medical microbiology and their descriptors
+Table 3: Specialty CiPs and descriptors for medical virology

-7. Able to provide clinical leadership and support to the laboratory.
-Descriptors Demonstrates awareness of developments, both scientific and managerial, that may affect the delivery of diagnostic microbiology (bacteriology, virology, mycology and parasitology) services Understands legislation relevant to diagnostic microbiology laboratories including that related to health and safety Demonstrates knowledge and understanding of methods of microbiological investigation Demonstrates ability to select and advise on appropriate microbiological tests for clinical investigation and to oversee appropriate turnaround times Demonstrates knowledge and understanding of microbiological (bacteriology, virology, mycology and parasitology) method validation and verification, and the concepts of sensitivity and specificity as applied to microbiological tests Demonstrates ability to effectively use and oversee internal quality control (IQC) and external quality assurance (EQA) data to assure the overall quality of microbiological diagnostics Demonstrates knowledge and understanding of laboratory information management systems (LIMS) and other healthcare information systems Technology systems, including understanding relevant information governance legislation Demonstrates ability to work effectively and provide clinical leadership in a multidisciplinary team within the diagnostic microbiology laboratory Able to evaluate and oversee the introduction of novel laboratory tests Generic professional capabilities Domain 1: Professional knowledge Domain 2: Professional skills • Practical skills • Communication and interpersonal skills
+7. Able to provide cli nical leadership and support to the laboratory.
+Descriptors Demonstrates awareness of developments, both scientific and managerial, that may affect the delivery of diagnostic virology (bacteriology, virology, mycology and parasitology) services Understands legislation relevant to diagnostic virology laboratories including that related to health and safety Demonstrates knowledge and understanding of methods of microbiological investigation Demonstrates ability to select and advise on appropriate microbiological tests for clinical investigation and to oversee appropriate turnaround times Demonstrates knowledge and understanding of microbiological (bacteriology, virology, mycology and parasitology) method validation and verification, and the concepts of sensitivity and specificity as applied to microbiological tests Demonstrates ability to effectively use and oversee internal quality control (IQC) and external quality assurance (EQA) data to assure the overall quality of microbiological diagnostics Demonstrates knowledge and understanding of laboratory information management systems (LIMS) and other healthcare information technology systems, including understanding relevant information governance legislation Demonstrates ability to work effectively and provide clinical leadership in a multidisciplinary team within the diagnostic virology laboratory Able to evaluate and oversee the introduction of novel laboratory tests Generic professional capabilities Domain 1: Professional knowledge Domain 2: Professional skills • Practical skills • Communication and interpersonal skills • Dealing with complexity and uncertainty Domain 3: Professional values and behaviours

-Dealing with complexity and uncertainty Domain 3: Professional values and behaviours Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Evidence to inform decision CbD Mini-CEX ECE QIPAT TO MCR ES report FRCPath Part 1 DOPs FRCPath Part 2
+Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Evidence to inform decision CbD Mini-CEX ECE QIPAT TO MCR ES report FRCPath Part 1 DOPs FRCPath Part 2

-8. Able to use the laboratory service effectively in the investigation, diagnosis and management of infection.
-Descriptors • Demonstrates understanding of the biology of micro-organisms that may cause diseases in humans and the principles of the hostpathogen interaction • Demonstrates ability to effectively advise on appropriate microbiological (Bacteriology, Virology, Mycology and Parasitology) investigations • Demonstrates an understanding of the human microbiome, colonising organisms, and the features of pathological infection • Demonstrates ability to effectively use microbiological and other data, to form an appropriate differential diagnosis • Demonstrates knowledge and understanding of national and international microbiological guidelines • Demonstrates ability to liaise effectively with other specialty diagnostic services • Able to inform and develop local guidelines and standard operating practice (SOPs) Generic professional Domain 1: Professional knowledge capabilities Domain 2: Professional skills Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty Domain 3: Professional values and behaviours Professional requirements National legislative requirements • The health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team-working Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups

-Evidence to inform decision CbD Mini-CEX ECE QIPAT TO MCR ES report FRCPath Part 1 FRCPath Part 2 ----------------------------- ---
+8. Able to use the lab management of infec poratory service effectively in the investigation, diagnosis and ction.
+Descriptors Demonstrates understanding of the biology of micro-organisms that may cause diseases in humans and the principles of the host-pathogen interaction Demonstrates ability to effectively advise on appropriate microbiological (bacteriology, virology, mycology and parasitology) investigations Demonstrates an understanding of the human microbiome, colonising organisms, and the features of pathological infection Demonstrates ability to effectively use microbiological and other data, to form an appropriate differential diagnosis Demonstrates knowledge and understanding of national and international microbiological guidelines Demonstrates ability to liaise effectively with other specialty diagnostic services Able to inform and develop local guidelines and standard operating practice (SOP) Generic professional capabilities Domain 1: Professional knowledge Domain 2: Professional skills Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty Domain 3: Professional values and behaviours Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team-working Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Evidence to inform CbD decision Mini-CEX ECE QIPAT TO MCR ES report FRCPath Part 1 FRCPath Part 2 ---------- ---